MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/anchor.md

 Dynamics 365 Guides includes an anchor wizard that makes it easy to choose and set up the most appropriate anchoring method for your situation.

-## Anchor your guide by using a printed anchor
+## Anchor your guide with a printed anchor

 ![Video camera graphic](media/video-camera.PNG "Video camera graphic") [Watch a video on creating a printed anchor](https://aka.ms/guidesprintedanchor)